-All other requests such as ramps, wet rooms, external hand rails, door widening, will only be accepted from a referral direct from the Occupational Health team.
-Customers can be referred to them for assessment of their needs so that appropriate adaptations can be arranged.
+All other requests such as ramps, wet rooms, external hand rails, door widening, will only be accepted from a referral direct from the Occupational Health team at your local council.
+Here are the details.

 To arrange an Occupational Therapist assessment contact your local council

 Or call Cheshire East Council's Occupational Health Service.

 - Option 1 for Adult Services